-- Assymetry of pelvic alignment, as viewed from the frontal plane (use pelvic brim, anterior superior iliac spine, posterior superior iliac spine, and/or greater trochanters as landmarks).
+- Asymmetry of pelvic alignment, as viewed from the frontal plane (use pelvic brim, anterior superior iliac spine, posterior superior iliac spine, and/or greater trochanters as landmarks).

-Manual serial hip examinations are recommended until a child walks.
-Subsequently, gait anomalies, including a Trendelenberg limp, waddling, and hyperlordosis, may be clues to the presence of DDH.
+Manual serial hip examinations are recommended until a child ambulates.
+Subsequently, gait anomalies, including a Trendelenburg limp, waddling, and hyperlordosis, may be clues to the presence of DDH.